Expanding your A3 System Drive

 Please ensure your Alike services are stopped before proceeding!

-1) Determine your root partition location by running the command "df -h /" on the A3 command console.
-By default it resides on /dev/xvda2 Please note the partition number "eg 2", as it will be used in step 2
+1) Determine your root partition and disk location by running the command "df -h /" on the A3 console.
+By default it resides on /dev/xvda2 Please note the partition number "eg 2", as it will be used in later steps

 alike@a3h:~$ df -h /